supercharge/collections/README.md

     return user
   })
-  .all()

 // users = [ <list of newly-subscribed users> ]
 ```

-**Notice:** when chaining methods like `map` or `filter`, you'll receive a collection instance in return.
-You must actively end the call chain using the `.all()` method to process the collection pipeline and retrieve the final result.

 You can directly await the result for methods returning a definite value.
 The function returns a new instance of the collection without altering the original input array: